 The day again begins with a refreshing coffee or tea before we embark on an exciting morning game drive in Kruger Park.
-The game viewing drive is followed by brunch back at the rest camp, after which you are free to rest or enjoy the facilities at Berg-en-Dal Rest Camp.
+The game viewing drive is followed by brunch back at the rest camp, after which you are free to rest or enjoy the facilities at Pretoriuskop Rest Camp.

 The afternoon game drive takes you back into African bush to encounter the diverse wildlife of Kruger Park.
 The game viewing drive lasts for about three to four hours, returning to camp before the gates close.